wagov/wasocshared/docs/advisories/20231221003-google-chrome-zeroday.md

 The WA SOC recommends administrators apply the solutions as per vendor instructions to all affected devices within expected timeframe of *48 hours* (refer [Patch Management](../guidelines/patch-management.md)):

 - [Google - Stable Channel Update for Chrome Desktop](https://chromereleases.googleblog.com/2023/12/stable-channel-update-for-desktop_20.html)

+## Updated advisories

+A new advisory has been released for the above vulnerability with updates and can be found [here](https://soc.cyber.wa.gov.au/advisories/20240105001-CISA-adds-two-known-exploited-vulnerabilities-to-catalogue/).